UC-OSPO-Network/ospo-survey-analysis/README.md

 ## Data and Survey Instrument

 - **Survey Instrument:** The full survey instrument is available in the root of this repository as **`OSPO_survey_instrument.pdf`**.
-If you require the original Qualtrics file, please contact `virginiascarlett@ucsb.edu`.
+The survey instrument is also available as a Qualtrics file (.qsf) and MS Word (.docx) file in the dataset in Dryad.
 - **Data:** The de-identified survey data used for this analysis is not stored in this repository.
-It is permanently archived at:
+It is permanently archived in Dryad at:
   > COMING SOON

 ## Reproducing the Analysis